Southampton-RSG-Training/intro-to-hpc/episodes/5_hpc_technologies.md

 # Compile the program using gcc
 module load gcc
-gcc -fopenmp vector_openmp.exe -o vector_openmp.exe
+gcc -fopenmp vector_openmp.c -o vector_openmp.exe

 # We run the compiled executable just like the serial version
 ./vector_openmp.exe